samcooper12/ETL-Project/final_report.md

     We saved the excel spreadsheet of species in Glacier National Park as a csv file.
 We cleaned up the data by importing the csv file into a jupyter notebook using pandas.
 We removed columns with data that was unimportant to us and we changed the name of a few columns so they were similar to the threatened/endangered dataframe.
 We saved the final dataframe to a csv file.

+    * We merged the data from the IUCN API with the data for Glacier National Park using pandas.
+We made sure to retain any species from the Glacier data that did not have a status from IUCN.

 **LOAD**

-    The goal was to store (a) the species in Glacier National Park and (b) the status (threatened or endangered) of potential species in the region.
+    The goal was to store (a) the species in Glacier National Park and (b) the status (threatened or endangered) of the species in that park.

-    We transformed the final dataframes to json, making sure to orient as records.
+    We transformed the final dataframe to json, making sure to orient as records.

     We set up a mongo database for the data.
-We loaded the Glacier National Park data into a collection and loaded the IUCN data into another collection.
+We loaded the Glacier National Park data (with IUCN status) inta a collection.

+    The goal is to use flask to render a web application that allows users to filter species in Glacier National Park by taxonomic group and status/category.